-The Shire recognises that our climate is changing and there is a need to adapt to both the changes already occurring and those expected in coming decades.
+The Shire recognises that our climate is already changing and there is a need to adapt and prepare for hotter, drier conditions in coming decades.
 CSIRO and Bureau of Meteorology publish regular updates on climate change measured to date and projections for our future.
 The WA Department

 of Primary Industries and Regional Development also publishes climate projections for specific regions.

-Adaptation is about taking action to avoid, manage or reduce the consequences of climate change and extreme weather events.
-Changes to date include lower annual rainfall and changes in rainfall patterns, a longer drier bushfire season, and increases in average temperatures.
+Adaptation is about taking action to avoid, manage or reduce the impacts of climate change and extreme weather events.
+Changes recorded in our region include lower annual rainfall and changes in rainfall patterns, a longer drier bushfire season, and increases in average temperatures.
 Improving bushfire risk mitigation and preparedness is a high priority for our area.

 The Shire has a Local Climate Change Adaptation Action Plan which provides a framework for actions across key areas and addressing threats to infrastructure.

 Reducing Energy and Emissions

-In 2018 Council adopted an Energy & Emissions Reduction Strategy that focusses on improving Shire operations and facilities, but also encouraging community efforts to reduce energy use.
-Shire staff are switching lights to more efficient LEDs, adding solar panels to facilities, looking at more efficient vehicles (and future electric vehicles) and advocating for Western Power to replace inefficient streetlights.
+In 2018 Council adopted an Energy & Emissions Reduction Strategy that focusses effort on Shire operations and facilities, starting with actions that can reduce ongoing energy costs.
+Shire staff are switching lights to more efficient LEDs, adding solar panels to facilities, looking at more efficient vehicles (and electric vehicles in future as costs reduce) and advocating for Western Power to replace inefficient streetlights.
 Significant savings have already been made on energy for the Shire Administration Centre, with solar panels to be added to other large facilities in 2020.

 While the Shire is focussed on reducing its own carbon footprint, we also encourage community efforts to reduce energy use and emissions.
 Residents, schools and businesses can access energy and sustainability information and discounts through the Shire's participation in the Switch

 your thinking program.
 The Shire also contributes to Eastern Metropolitan Regional Council (EMRC) sustainability initiatives, including preparing Energy Efficiency Tips for Residents.